ceteri/exelixi/README.md

 To implement a [GA] in Exelixi, simply extend two classes in Python.
 First, subclass the _Individual_ class to customize the following operations:
 * randomly generate a feature set
-* handle codex for serializing a feature set
+* handle codex for serializing/deserializing a feature set
 * mutate a feature set
 * breed a pair of parents to produce a child
 * calculate (or approximate) a fitness function